 How are we doing?

 Long Island’s 55+ population is growing by about 2% per year, more than six times the overall rate of population growth.
-From 2012 to 2013, the number of people over 55 on Long Island grew by 1.2% as the baby boom generation continued to age.
+From 2012 to 2013, the number of people over 55 on Long Island grew by 19,000 individuals, or 2.3%, as the baby boom generation continued to age.
 Even with many in this age group migrating to Florida and other locations, growth in those approaching and passing retirement age began accelerating in 2007 and is projected to last for another decade.
-29% of Nassau and Suffolk residents were over 55 in 2011, up from 23% in 2000.
-This trend is happening across the region and across the U.S., but Long Island has a slightly higher share of adults over 55 than other parts of the NY region (26%) and a much higher share than New York City (24%).
+29% of Nassau and Suffolk residents were over 55 in 2013, up from 25% in 2007.
+This trend is happening across the region and across the U.S., but Long Island has a slightly higher share of adults over 55 than other suburban parts of the NY region (27%) and a much higher share than New York City (24%).
 The number of 25-34 year-olds is an important indicator because this age group includes new entrants to the labor force and many first time home buyers.
 After declining as a share of the population through 2007, it has held relatively steady at 11% of the population since then.
 This remains slightly less than other suburban parts of the region (12%) and much less than New York City (18%).

 Ethnic and Racial Composition